 For more information on the project, view the project layout.

-The upgrade will allow for the closure of the existing at-grade intersections at Roys Road and Bells Creek Road.
+The upgrade allowed for the closure of the at-grade intersections at Roys Road and Bells Creek Road.

 Works on or adjacent to the Bruce Highway will be carried out at night to avoid significant traffic disruptions and congestion on the highway that would result from works being carried out during the day.

 Associated works on adjoining roads will be carried out during the day.
 During work, road users will likely experience delays.
 The department will endeavour to minimise these delays where possible but in some circumstances they are unfortunately unavoidable.